dokutan/macrodevice/doc/api.md

 Opens the device specified by the settings table using the given backend. event_handler is the callback function that gets called for every incoming event.

+## ``macrodevice.open(settings, event_handler)``
+settings: table, event_handler: function

+Opens the device specified by the settings table using the backend from the "backend" field in the settings table. event_handler is the callback function that gets called for every incoming event.

 ## ``macrodevice.version``
 A string containing the version of macrodevice.